Last updated July 2026

 Need research, creative, and campaign management in one tool?

-Competitor tracking, AI creative studio, and a draft-first MCP for Meta, Google, TikTok, and Reddit.
+Competitor tracking, AI creative studio, and a draft-first MCP for Meta, Google, TikTok, Reddit, LinkedIn, X, and Microsoft.
 From $29/month, free trial.